PrefectHQ/prefect/docs/guides/concurrency_limits_v2.md

 ```

 1. The code imports the necessary modules and the concurrency context manager.
 Use the `prefect.concurrency.sync` module for sync usage and the `prefect.concurrency.asyncio` module for async usage.
 2. It defines a `make_http_request` task.
-Inside this task, the `rate_limit` function to ensure that the requests are made at a controlled pace.
+Inside this task, the `rate_limit` function ensures that the requests are made at a controlled pace.
 3. A flow named `my_flow` is defined.
 Within this flow the `make_http_request` task is submitted 10 times.

 ## Using `concurrency` and `rate_limit` outside of a flow

-`concurreny` and `rate_limit` can be used outside of a flow to control concurrency and rate limits for any operation.
+`concurrency` and `rate_limit` can be used outside of a flow to control concurrency and rate limits for any operation.

 ```python
 import asyncio